 Parents often ask us what age their child should start playing sports.
 It’s an important question, one we are happy to help with.
-You know the phrase, “it’s never too late to try something new,” but as a parent, you may be worried that your child is too old to begin playing sports or learn a new one.
+You know the phrase, “it’s never too late to try something new,” but as a parent, you may be worried that your child is too old or too young to begin playing sports or learn a new one.
 Will they be uncomfortable as an older beginner?
 Are they too old to benefit from all that youth sports have to offer?
 Will they be angry at you for encouraging them to play?

 On the other hand, you may have a young child interested in playing a sport, but you aren’t quite sure if they are “old enough.”
 “Can my child even understand the game?”
 “Will they lose interest quickly?”
 “Should I just wait until they are older?”
 These are all valid questions.
 Find the answers you’re looking for here, plus more information about our age-appropriate approach to youth sports instruction.